Habeebamoo/GoMail/README.md

 # GoMail
-GoMail is a free and convienent CLI tool for sending emails quickly
+GoMail is a free and convienent CLI tool for sending emails

+## Why
+GoMail saves you the time of sending emails through your desktop app, instead you can compose a short email to any recipient in less than 10 seconds

 # How it Works
 1. Enable 2FA authentication on your Google account